clebert/aws-simple/README.md

 _Note: All files contained in the folder specified under the `dirname` property are loaded into the S3 bucket associated with the stack using the `aws-simple upload [options]` command.
 Nested folders are ignored!
-Thus a separate S3 config object must be created for each nested folder._
+Thus a separate route must be created for each nested folder._

 ### Enable Binary Support